 - Tuition: An amount equal to your actual tuition or the State University of New York’s (SUNY) in-state tuition, whichever is less.

 - Non-tuition Costs: These include room and board and allowances for books, supplies and transportation up to the average cost at SUNY Colleges.
 The Commissioner of Education sets the non-tuition cost allowances each year.

 - Residence: A student living on campus will receive a higher room and board allowance than a commuter student.
 If housing is not available for students on campus, they will receive the same allowance as students living on campus.

-The maximum total annual award for students living on campus for the 2016-17 academic year is $23,045.
-The maximum total annual award for commuter students for the 2016-17 academic year is $15,125.
+For the 2018-19 academic year, a recipient will receive a maximum of $24,250 if living on campus and a maximum of $15,750 if commuting to college.
 NOTE: Students choosing to live off campus when housing is available will be paid at the lower commuter rate.

 Receipt of other grants and scholarships may reduce the Flight 3407 Memorial Scholarship award.
 The total of all aid received cannot be greater than the student's Title IV cost of attendance.

 An award recipient is entitled to an annual award for not more than four years of undergraduate study, or five years if enrolled in a program approved as a program normally requiring five years of study.

 How to Apply